By Isis Darios

 Travelers are becoming accustomed to new technology conveniences across all areas of their life, from contactless payments to mobile check-in at the airport.

-The pandemic accelerated many tech trends, such as contactless check-in and automation across hotel functions.
+Tech trends such as contactless check-in and automation across hotel functions are growing.
 Hoteliers need to be agile and keep up with emerging technology trends to streamline hotel operations, increase revenue, and deliver a remarkable guest experience.

 As we embrace more digital technologies, it’s important to remember that technology is not replacing people.
 At Cloudbeds, we believe the guest experience requires even more contact in an increasingly contactless world.
 The role of technology should be to replace tedious, manual work to make operations more efficient.
 In this case, staff will have more time to spend with guests and provide meaningful, personalized touchpoints throughout the guest journey.